simonsobs/PSpipe/project/ACT_DR6/dr6.rst

 Monte Carlo correction to the covariance matrix
 -------------------------------------------------------

 To generate a set of simulated spectra using the `mnms` noise simulation code you first have to generate the noise `alms` for each split and wafer and store them to disk.
-Then you have to run a standard simulation routine that reads the precomputed noise `alms`.
+Then, you need to run a standard simulation routine that reads the precomputed noise `alms`.
 Remember to delete the noise `alms` when you are done with your simulations.
 For a set of 80 simulations, grab the code in the montecarlo folder.
 .. code:: shell

     salloc --nodes 2 --qos interactive --time 4:00:00 --constraint cpu